lbuthman/udacity-catalog/README.md

     -> this will return data for all the exercises of a specified category -> replace <category-name> with the category of your choice
 4. /<category-name>/<exercise-name>/JSON/
-    -> this will return one the data for a specific exercise -> replace <category-name> with the category of your choice and
+    -> this will return the data for a specific exercise -> replace <category-name> with the category of your choice and
     <exercise-name> with the exercise of your choice